mas-chat/mas/doc/MAS-client-API.md

 ### INITDONE

 Initialization is complete.
-Hint that client can now render the UI as all initial messages (backlog) have arrived.
+A hint that client can now render the UI as all initial messages (backlog) have arrived.
 Allows client to not update UI based on every received ADDTEXT command at session startup.
 Can lead to more responsive UI.

 ```JSON
 {